xiphonics/picoTracker/usermanual/content/pages/midi.md

 - **Sample Instruments**: Fully support polyphonic playback.
 Multiple notes can be played simultaneously, and each note can be stopped independently.

-- **OPAL Instruments**: Should be considered monophonic from a MIDI input perspective.
-Playing a new note will stop any currently playing note on the same MIDI channel.
+- **OPAL Instruments**: Should be *considered* monophonic from a MIDI input perspective.
+However they DONT behave completely like a monophonic instrument, so care needs to be taken to ensure that only one note is played on a midi channel at a time.

-- **SID Instruments**: Should be considered monophonic from a MIDI input perspective.
-Playing a new note will stop any currently playing note on the same MIDI channel.
+- **SID Instruments**: Should be *considered* monophonic from a MIDI input perspective.
+However they DONT behave completely like a monophonic instrument, so care needs to be taken to ensure that only one note is played on a midi channel at a time.

-This limitation is due to how these instrument types handle note playback internally.
-Sample instruments maintain separate state for each audio channel, while OPAL and SID instruments use a single state that affects all notes played through them.

 ### Supported MIDI Messages